didier-84/advent-of-code-2024/README.md

 # Advent of Code 2024

-Here is my take on the daily challenges of the [Advent of Code 2024](https://adventofcode.com/2024).
+Here is my take on the daily puzzles of the [Advent of Code 2024](https://adventofcode.com/2024).

+This year I'm solving the puzzled in [Lua](https://www.lua.org/).

-I've chosen to solve the challenges in [Lua](https://www.lua.org/); my solutions can be run in a terminal.
+My solutions can be run in a terminal.

 ## How to run the challenges